 What is Severance Pay?

 Many people wrongly believe that severance pay is all the money paid to an employee who is dismissed from work.
 That is not the case.
-Employees who qualify are entitled to “notice” AND “severance”.
+Under the Ontario Employment Standards Act, employees who qualify are entitled to statutory “notice” AND “severance”.

 Before an employer may dismiss an employee, it must provide that employee “notice” of the impending dismissal.
 Usually employers pay the dismissed employee money in lieu of notice.
 This is generally called termination pay or pay in lieu of notice, and is entirely different than severance.